GreatCowBASIC/Help/output/md/_define.md

     #ENDIF

     dim myStringVar as String
-    myStringVar = MYSTRING
+    myStringVar = MYSTRING          ' <<< assigning a string-type #define to a String variable

-    // BAD PRACTICE = code is hard to understand
+    // BAD PRACTICE - code is hard to understand
-        // Use constant test to determine correct ADC to read.
+        // Use constant testing to determine the correct ADC to read.
 Bad practice, see the #SCRIPT section dim mybyteVar as Byte
         #IF DEF(AIN1)
             mybyteVar = readAD( AIN1 )